stormasm/spanish/verbs/teachme/saber.md

 - She didn't tell us what we wanted to know.
 - I don't want to know anything about it.
 ---
-- Eso no lo sé.
 - Supimos quién ganó enseguida.
 - Conoces algún buen libro para leer ?
 - Sabes quién rompió la ventana ?
 ---
-- I don't know that.
 - We knew who won right away.
 - Do you know any good books to read.
 - Do you know who broke the window.